ShephardLuke/website-template/README.md

 # website-template
 ### https://website-template.shephardluke.co.uk

-A template for my websites containing colours, styles and components I use everywhere like buttons.
+A template application containing colours, styles and components I use across all my websites.